imagej/ij1-patcher/README.md

 Summary: the headless mode works for most plugins but fails for plugins assuming that a graphical user environment is readily available.

-Please see the [Fiji Wiki](http://fiji.sc/Headless) for more information.
+Please see the [ImageJ Wiki](https://imagej.net/Headless) for more information.